For the world to transition to low-carbon electricity, energy from these sources needs to be cheaper than electricity from fossil fuels.

 This is key to bringing down greenhouse gas emissions fast.
 And it has the side effects that it saves people from air pollution and it reduces energy prices – which means growing incomes and declining poverty.

-→ If you want to be informed when the post is out you can sign up to our newsletter.
+→ If you want to be informed when new posts are out you can sign up to our newsletter.

 Acknowledgements: I would like to thank Hannah Ritchie, François Lafond, Rupert Way, Marcel Gerber, Ernst van Woerden, Charlie Giattino, and Breck Yunits for reading drafts of this and for their very helpful comments and ideas.